-“I hope she likes her book on underwater photography.”
-With Christmas coming up, or it could be a birthday, or some other special occasion for celebration, if you’re involved with a diver, this post will be a good tool to help you get the perfect gift.
+With holidays, a birthday or some other special occasion for celebration coming up, if you’re involved with a diver, this post is a good tool to help you get the perfect gift.
 A book is a particularly great choice, especially if you’re trying to stick to a budget.
 It can be a useful reference, source of adventure, or just an attractive coffee table source of conversation.

 I’ve brought together a collection of highly recommended and popular scuba diving books.
 They cover a wide variety of categories to suit your particular niche.